bitcraft/pyscroll/README.md

 and the Group will work like a camera, translating world coordinates to screen coordinates.

+Zooming is a new feature and should operate quickly on most computers.
+Be aware that it is ceap to operate a zoomed view, but expensive to do the actual zooming.
+This means that its easy to zoom the map once, but don't expect it to work well if you want to do an animated zoom into something.

+Its useful to make minimaps or create simple chunky graphics.

 Features
 ========

+- Zoom it like a camera
 - Fast and small footprint
 - Animated tiles
 - Layered drawing for tiles